 His second or third choice was a Chicago native, so no relocation issue, but she also had a number of offers as female OB/Gyns enjoyed a greater demand than supply.
 This doctor had gone to medical school and was friendly with Mauro, an exercise buddy of my then boyfriend, later husband, and we had gone out all together one time.
 Doc was all excited, surmising I knew this candidate well and would have some influence on her decision, but sadly I had to inform him that I barely knew her and there was no romantic involvement between the weight-lifting buddy from Columbia and his former medical school colleague.

-A few months prior Dr. Macher discussed with myself and Victoria, our all around street-wise, snarkiest employee (No, I lost this one to her) his thoughts on adding a female OB/Gyn to the office.
-As much as doctor was known for his sensitivity and gentleness, (and this was the 80’s) our boss acknowledged that some women felt more comfortable with a female doctor examing their most private areas as well as discussing said locations, and as his practice was burgeoning beyond what he could even uncomfortably handle, he thought he may as well add the professionals his affluent clientele were seeking.
+A few months prior Dr. Macher discussed with myself and Victoria, our all around street-wise, snarkiest employee (No, I lost this one to her) his thoughts on adding a female OB/GYN to the office.
+As much as doctor was known for his sensitivity and gentleness, (and this was the 80’s) our boss acknowledged that some women felt more comfortable with a female doctor examining their most private areas as well as discussing said locations, and as his practice was burgeoning beyond what he could even comfortably handle, he thought he may as well add the professionals his affluent clientele were seeking.

 I recall calling the medical journals, especially the ones in that specialty, to place an ad for a female OB/Gyn to join our practice.
 This must have been during the early days of political correctness, as I was informed by the journals that I could not place an ad requesting a female doctor, but the code was to title it, “Wanted Female/Male OB/Gyn for Busy Chicago Practice.”
 So, I wrote up the ad, paying heed to current PC standards of the 1980’s, and the office prepared to receive lots of responses.
 One problem is that back in those days there were fewer female doctors, and thus fewer females in this specialty, although most women went into pediatrics, OB/Gyn or Dermatology, the so-called, “soft,” specialties more inviting to women in the man’s world of medicine.

 In addition, women weren’t treated so kindly or respectfully in the male-dominated worlds of medical school and residency programs, so many of these ladies had developed a tough, hard exterior to deal with the pressures and even harassment, and while perhaps this was already an aspect of their nature, I can’t say.
 But it was clear this practice would not find such a candidate suitable, as the last thing our gentle, sensitive doctor needed for his patients who preferred to be treated by a physician of their own gender, would be a tough, hard-as-nails, pushy, insensitive, gynecologist who focused on efficiently treating body parts rather than persons.
-In other words, you don’t hire a woman, who for whatever reason, carries the worst of male traits.
+In other words, you don’t hire a woman, who for whatever reason, carries the worst of traditionally male traits.

 As the responses came in we forwarded them all to the boss.
 His top pick was Leslie by a mile.
 Not only were her credentials and recommendations impeccable, Leslie, with her sweet, easy-going, extraordinarily polite Southern manner was the perfect person to service our patients and fit into the close-knit, friendly if occasionally harried, office culture.

 We engaged in friendly banter, asking Leslie questions about her life in Durham, hoping to connect and present ourselves as staff she would be happy to work with.
 As the social chit chat continued, Leslie asked Dr. Macher, “What was the most unusual case you have had?”
-Now, at around 45, doctor received his training in the military and had been in practice nearly 20 years, and his sub-specialty was infertility, then a cutting-edge area of medical care and not often easily available.
+Now, at around 45, the doctor received his training in the military and had been in practice nearly 20 years, and his sub-specialty was infertility, then a cutting-edge area of medical care and not often easily available.
 Doctor wanted to train a younger partner to take over more of his practice as he looked toward retirement, although not in the immediate future, but he did seek more time to spend with family and vacation in Hawaii and other exotic locales, although I think doctor was a bit of a workaholic, happiest when busily engaged in the most challenging case.

 I expected our boss to bring up the lady with a sort of double uterus, who he offered to treat at no cost as she had no insurance, due to the uniquely rare presentation of this congenital situation.
 For those of you not familiar with the lives of medical professionals, their daily lives are not so exciting and they live for some rare and fascinating case.